 While the styling is completely new, the SXR shares its chassis and 160cc, three-valve engine with the SR 160, however, with certain changes in order to suit its character.
 While this engine produces 10.7bhp and 11.6Nm on the SR, the numbers might vary for the SXR.
 It rides on 12-inch alloy wheels at both ends with telescopic forks and a monoshock for soaking up bumps along with disc-drum set up for providing the stopping power.

 Piaggio has designed and developed the Aprilia SXR 160 in Italy, mainly for the Indian market.
 Bookings for the scooter will start in August followed by an official launch.
-Expect it to be priced around Rs 1.2-1.4 lakhs (ex-showroom).
+Expect it to be priced around Rs 1.2-1.4 lakh (ex-showroom).